-Our one year MSc by Research in Electronic Engineering is an internationally recognised advanced postgraduate research degree, providing an ideal foundation for advanced skills and knowledge.
+Our one year MSc by Research in Digital Arts is an internationally recognised advanced postgraduate research degree, providing an ideal foundation for advanced skills and knowledge.
 Traditional MSc degrees primarily contain taught modules, whilst an MSc by Research is heavily research or practice-based and you learn through hands-on projects.

-Whereas a taught Masters develops expertise in existing subject knowledge, an MSc by Research places more emphasis on research and practical expertise and is project-based rather than module-based.
+Whereas a taught Masters develops expertise in existing subject knowledge, an MSc by Research places more emphasis on research and practical expertise and is project-based, rather than module-based.
 An MSc by Research can focus on individual research skills, providing a strong foundation to build on for students considering a doctoral degree (PhD).
-Alternatively, our MSc by Research can be done via a practice-based approach, which is more orientated toward the industry.
-It is well structured, with clearly defined tasks to be completed, which will eventually lead to the final dissertation.
+Alternatively, our MSc by Research can be done via a practice-based approach, which is more oriented toward the industry.
+It is well structured with clearly defined tasks to be completed, which will eventually lead to the final dissertation.

-Example topics for MSc by Research in Electronic Engineering
+Example topics for MSc by Research in Digital Arts